sushantkumr/CrowdCoin/how_to_use.md

 # How to Contribute
 * Go to the Campaign page and enter the minimum amount or more in the Contribute field
 * Click on Contribute and confirm the transaction.
+* The page reloads and updates the Campaign information.

 # How to create Requests
 # FAQs